huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_trigger.md

 The `kafka` block supports:

 * `instance_id` - (Required, String, ForceNew) Specifies the DMS instance ID for kafka.
   Changing this will create a new trigger resource.

+* `user_name` - (Optional, String, ForceNew) Specifies the username for logging in to the Kafka Manager.
+  Changing this will create a new trigger resource.

+* `password` - (Optional, String, ForceNew) Specifies the password for logging in to the Kafka Manager.
+  Changing this will create a new trigger resource.

 * `topic_ids` - (Required, List, ForceNew) Specifies one or more topic IDs of DMS kafka instance.